-Healthy home relationships are critical for employee well-being and performance and for organizational performance in general.
+Research indicates that healthy home relationships among employees are critical for their well-being, their performance, and organizational performance in general.
 However, some employee groups may experience relationship problems more often than others.
-With this mind, the Shepell fgi Research Group analyzed four years of EAP data to identify employee segments that are at elevated risks of experiencing relationship problems.
+With this mind, the WarrenShepell Research Group analyzed data on over 150,000 Employee Assistance Program clients to identify employee segments that are at an elevated risk of experiencing relationship problems.